Howland High School

 Howland High School is a public high school in Howland Township, Ohio, United States, near Warren, Ohio.
 It is the only high school in the Howland Local School District.
 Sports teams are called the Tigers, and they compete in the Ohio High School Athletic Association as a member of the All-American Conference.

 Speech and debate

 Howland High School's Speech & Debate team won OHSSL State Championships in the 2008-2009 and 2010-2011 seasons.

 Athletics

 The Howland High School athletic teams compete in the All-American Conference in the OHSAA.

-In 2019, the Howland Boys soccer team lost 1-0 in the OHSAA Division 2 State championship game and finished the season as state runners-up.

-On November 14, 2020, the Howland Boys soccer team returned to the state championship game.
-They won the game 5-0 over Tipp City to earn the school's first boys soccer state championship.